vgjm/linebot/README.md

 ## Running

-`main.go` is for AWS Lambda runtime.
+`cmd/lambda/main.go` is for AWS Lambda runtime.

-`cmd/server.go` is for local runtime.
+`cmd/server/main.go` is for local runtime.

 ## Deploying